-In an effort to encourage students who have done poorly in the past but are doing well in the present, CSI will allow a student to request a review of eligibility for Academic Renewal.
+The College of Southern Idaho recognizes that conditions are not always ideal for students when they attempt to pursue a college education.
+In an effort to encourage students who have done poorly in the past but are doing well in the present, CSI will allow a student to petition the Director of Admissions and Records for Academic Renewal.
 It is not the intent of this policy to allow students with grades of 'C' or better to raise their GPA through the Academic Renewal process.
 The student must submit a written request to Admissions & Records to have all course work disregarded for a specific term for the computation of total credits, the computation of cumulative grade point average, and the completion of graduation requirements for the student's academic record; but the course work will still appear on the student's transcript with the actual grade given.